Canada

 • Scope: Flammable, corrosive, toxic consumer products—including paints, coatings, solvents, pesticides, oil containers, antifreeze.

-• Collection: Municipal depots, retail take-back, community events; PRO-run curbside pilots.
+• Collection: Municipal depots, retail take-back, community events; Producer Responsibility Organization-run curbside pilots.

 • Targets & metrics: Annual material collection verification by ARMA; incremental recovery growth targets.